eastbanctech/dob-docs/docs/ip-inspectors-page.md

 ---

 <section id="viewing-inspectors-page" markdown="1">

 # Viewing Inspectors Page

 <section id="navigate-to-inspectors-list" markdown="1">

 ## Navigate to Inspectors List<a name="-Navigate"></a>

-To navigate to the Inspector full list, click on Inspectors from the side navigation panel.
+To navigate to the full Inspectos list, click on Inspectors from the side navigation panel.

 ![I1 -screenshot](https://user-images.githubusercontent.com/81990744/118983951-fbe8f980-b94a-11eb-8aea-6068003bb3f4.png)

 The user will be directed to the Inspectors page as seen below.
-The table is a full list of Inspectors registered with DCRA and permissioned appropriately.
+The table shows the full list of Inspectors registered with DCRA and permissioned appropriately.

 ![I3 -screenshot](https://user-images.githubusercontent.com/81990744/118984042-14f1aa80-b94b-11eb-9d62-9b94a9d3b007.png)
 </section>